raederan/apiminio/docs/index.md

 Either just run ``python apiminio_server.py`` or use ``fastapi run apiminio_server.py``.

 > You can use flags and parmeters inherited from ``FastAPI`` to deploy your ``apiminio`` server via ``Uvicorn`` 🦄🐍
+> Open [apiminio docs](http://localhost:8000/docs) and explore your new API on [http://localhost:8000](http://localhost:8000/docs) 🔬

+Thats it!
+Please leave me a ⭐ if you like the projekt 🤗

-## 🥐 Recommended Dev Setup Kubernetes
+## 🥐 Kubernetes

 This repository has a [skaffold.yaml](https://raw.githubusercontent.com/raederan/apiminio/refs/heads/main/skaffold.yaml) configuration with a working minio as well as the apiminio service to bootstrap the development 😎🙌